Can I Eat Expired Isotonic Sports Drink?

 Expert Source

-"According to USDA guidelines, isotonic sports drinks should be stored in a cool, dry place away from direct sunlight and extreme temperatures to maintain quality and safety."
+"According to the FDA, isotonic sports drinks should be stored in a cool, dry place away from direct sunlight and extreme temperatures.
+Once opened, they should be refrigerated and consumed within 2-3 days for optimal safety and quality."

 ⚠️Spoiled Isotonic Sports Drink